PnS2018/pns2018.github.com/session_05.md

 ## Face Detection

+In this section, we would like to show how you can detect human face with OpenCV.
+This is achieved by using _Haar Feature-based cascade Classifiers_.
+The idea is straightforward, by giving many positive and negative samples, we can use pre-select filters to build a classifier that only accepts the region that contain certain feature patterns.
+We will not further elaborate the algorithm, interested readers can read the original paper _Rapid Object Detection using a Boosted Cascade of Simple Features_ that was published in 2001.

-In order to proceed, you will need to install the latest version of the `pnslib`.
+To proceed, you will need to install the latest version of the `pnslib`.
 If you don't have it, first clone the project to any
 directory: